-While a parrot can die as a consequence of a seizure – if it jerks so violently that it breaks its neck, for example, or falls from a great height – it’s unlikely to lead to direct mortality.
+A seizure is a symptom of another health concern.
+While a parrot can die due to a seizure if it jerks so violently that it breaks its neck or falls from a great height, it’s unlikely to lead to mortality.

 Treatment for Seizure in Parrots

-- Calm the parrot with soothing, reassuring words.
+- Calm the parrot with reassuring words.